noir-lang/noir/docs/docs/dev_docs/contracts/syntax/events.md

 ### Processing Encrypted Events

-One of the functions of the Aztec RPC Server is constantly loading encrypted logs from the `AztecNode` and decrypting them.
+One of the functions of the PXE is constantly loading encrypted logs from the `AztecNode` and decrypting them.
-When new encrypted logs are obtained, the Aztec RPC Server will try to decrypt them using the private encryption key of all the accounts registered inside Aztec RPC Server.
+When new encrypted logs are obtained, the PXE will try to decrypt them using the private encryption key of all the accounts registered inside PXE.
-If the decryption is successful, the Aztec RPC Server will store the decrypted note inside a database.
+If the decryption is successful, the PXE will store the decrypted note inside a database.
 If the decryption fails, the specific log will be discarded.

-For the Aztec RPC Server to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
+For the PXE to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
 Aztec.nr enables smart contract developers to design custom notes, meaning developers can also customize how a note's note hash and nullifier should be computed.
-Because of this customizability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an Aztec RPC Server needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
+Because of this customizability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an PXE needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
 Therefore, developers will need to implement a `compute_note_hash_and_nullifier` function inside their contracts.

 :::danger
 If your function has private state variables, you **MUST** include a `compute_note_hash_and_nullifier` function to allow the RPC to process encrypted events.
 :::

-Every time a new note is successfully decrypted, the Aztec RPC Server will expect the existence of a `compute_note_hash_and_nullifier` function, which must teach it how to correctly process the new note.
+Every time a new note is successfully decrypted, the PXE will expect the existence of a `compute_note_hash_and_nullifier` function, which must teach it how to correctly process the new note.

 #include_code compute_note_hash_and_nullifier /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust